swyxio/ai-notes/IMAGE_GEN.md

 	- 2014-2017 https://twitter.com/swyx/status/1049412858755264512
 	- 2014-2022 https://twitter.com/c_valenzuelab/status/1562579547404455936
 	- wolfenstein 1992 vs 2014 https://twitter.com/kevinroose/status/1557815883837255680
+	- april 2022 dalle 2
+	- july 2022 craiyon/dailee mini
+	- aug 2022 stable diffusion
+	- getty, shutterstock, canva incorporated
 	- midjourney progression in 2022 https://twitter.com/lopp/status/1595846677591904257
 - Vision Transformers (ViT) Explained https://www.pinecone.io/learn/vision-transformers/
+	- team at Google Brain introduced [vision transformers](https://arxiv.org/abs/2010.11929?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8HbXG-ZkwAj82Nv49uUrBwOHz4zUj3mkyjIfEd5lU7h3JHZR0pEG5OpkUCPPqwWvqMbjWl) (ViTs) in 2020, and the architecture has undergone nonstop refinement since then.
+The latest efforts adapt ViTs to new tasks and address their shortcomings.
+	-   ViTs learn best from immense quantities of data, so researchers at Meta and Sorbonne University concentrated on [improving performance on datasets of (merely) millions of examples](https://www.deeplearning.ai/the-batch/a-formula-for-training-vision-transformers/).
+They boosted performance using transformer-specific adaptations of established procedures such as data augmentation and model regularization.
+	-   Researchers at Inha University modified two key components to make ViTs [more like convolutional neural networks](https://www.deeplearning.ai/the-batch/less-data-for-vision-transformers/).
+First, they divided images into patches with more overlap.
+Second, they modified self-attention to focus on a patch's neighbors rather than on the patch itself, and enabled it to learn whether to weigh neighboring patches more evenly or more selectively.
+These modifications brought a significant boost in accuracy.
+	-   Researchers at the Indian Institute of Technology Bombay [outfitted ViTs with convolutional layers](https://www.deeplearning.ai/the-batch/upgrade-for-vision-transformers/).
+Convolution brings benefits like local processing of pixels and smaller memory footprints due to weight sharing.
+With respect to accuracy and speed, their convolutional ViT outperformed the usual version as well as runtime optimizations of transformers such as Performer, Nyströformer, and Linear Transformer.
+Other teams took [similar](https://arxiv.org/abs/2201.09792?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8HbXG-ZkwAj82Nv49uUrBwOHz4zUj3mkyjIfEd5lU7h3JHZR0pEG5OpkUCPPqwWvqMbjWl) [approaches](https://arxiv.org/abs/2202.06709?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8HbXG-ZkwAj82Nv49uUrBwOHz4zUj3mkyjIfEd5lU7h3JHZR0pEG5OpkUCPPqwWvqMbjWl).
 - CLIP (_Contrastive Language–Image Pre-training_) https://openai.com/blog/clip/
 	- CLIPSeg https://huggingface.co/docs/transformers/main/en/model_doc/clipseg (for Image segmentation)
 - Stable Diffusion